microbiomedata/nmdc-field-notes/README.md

 ### Setup Capacitor environment

-[Capacitor](https://capacitorjs.com/) is a library which gives the web application access to the device's native functionality (e.g. location, camera, and storage).
+[Capacitor](https://capacitorjs.com/) is a library that gives the web application access to the device's native functionality (e.g. location, camera, and storage).
 Review the Capacitor [environment setup](https://capacitorjs.com/docs/getting-started/environment-setup) documentation and make sure you have the necessary dependencies installed.

 ### Run the development server